Measuring Geopolitical Alignment and Economic Growth: Additional Empirical Results

 Given this shock series, the corresponding GDP impulse responses $\widetilde{\boldsymbol{\alpha}}$ to the purely transitory geopolitical shock are:

-The resulting impulse responses $\widetilde{\boldsymbol{\alpha}}$ represent the GDP effects following a one-time, purely transitory improvement in geopolitical relations.
+The resulting impulse responses $\widetilde{\boldsymbol{\alpha}}$ represent the GDP effects following a one-time, purely transitory improvement in geopolitical alignment.
 This decomposition enables computation of responses to geopolitical shocks with arbitrary persistence patterns.
-For the permanent shock response shown in Figure~\ref{fig:permanent_shocks}, we compute the cumulative effect as $\sum_{s=0}^h \tilde{\alpha}_s$, which represents the total GDP impact when geopolitical relations permanently increase by one unit.
+For the permanent shock response shown in Figure~\ref{fig:permanent_shocks}, we compute the cumulative effect as $\sum_{s=0}^h \tilde{\alpha}_s$, which represents the total GDP impact when geopolitical alignment permanently increases by one unit.
 Statistical inference employs block bootstrap resampling across countries to account for estimation uncertainty in both stages.

 \paragraph{Methodological Caveat} This approach assumes that the economic effects of a sequence of unanticipated geopolitical shocks equal those of an anticipated path announced at time zero.
 While this assumption facilitates decomposition analysis and is standard in the impulse response literature, it abstracts from forward-looking behavior that might differ under anticipation of future geopolitical changes.
 The assumption is most plausible for transitory shocks where agents have limited ability to anticipate persistence.
 We employ this decomposition primarily to illustrate the economic importance of geopolitical persistence rather than for structural policy analysis.